Sunbury line: Rolling stock

+Previously, the Sunbury line was served by a fleet of Comeng and Siemens Nexas trains.
+Most of the oldest Comeng trains (stage 1 and some stage 2) have been decommissioned and scrapped as part of the HCMT takeover.
+However, a number of these trains have been reallocated onto other Melbourne metropolitan lines.
+In comparison, the Siemens Nexas trains have not been retired, instead being moved onto other lines to replace older Comeng sets.
+Since February 2026, the Sunbury line is exclusively operated by High Capacity Metro Trains.

 Alongside the passenger trains, Sunbury line tracks and equipment are maintained by a fleet of engineering trains.
 The four types of engineering trains are: the shunting train; designed for moving trains along non-electrified corridors and for transporting other maintenance locomotives, for track evaluation; designed for evaluating track and its condition, the overhead inspection train; designed for overhead wiring inspection, and the infrastructure evaluation carriage designed for general infrastructure evaluation.
 Most of these trains are repurposed locomotives previously used by V/Line, Metro Trains Melbourne, and Southern Shorthaul Railroad.

-Planned rolling stock

-High Capacity Metro Trains (HCMT) will operate most services on the line from 2025.

-Upon the opening of the Metro Tunnel in 2025, the Sunbury line will primarily use a fleet of High Capacity Metro Train (HCMT) electric multiple unit trains, operating in a seven-car configuration.
-The trains feature three doors per side on each carriage and can accommodate up to 1,380 passengers.
-HCMTs were introduced to the Sunbury line in 2023, operating two peak services from Sunbury to Flinders Street each morning.
-HCMTs are also planned to be used on the Airport line, which will branch off from the Sunbury line at Sunshine.
-HCMTs are built in Changchun, China, with final assembly occurring in Newport, Melbourne, by Evolution Rail, a consortium composed of CRRC Changchun Railway Vehicles, Downer Rail and Plenary Group.
-As of October 2023, two HCMT services run per day on the Sunbury Line, with more to be gradually introduced in the coming years.